SimonOmega/UOPatchServer/README.md

 ### THIS IS A QUICK HACK.

 That being said this code is proof of concept and will be growing as there is time to work on it.
 This was built as an example of a possible server solution and not just a wrapper to the UOPatch.exe application (localy).

-### 01 Feb 2015 - I am working on making it an actual solution.

 Quickstart Guide
 ----------------